-- i.
-Diagnostic Tests All previous radiological and laboratory investigations should be reviewed. - ii.
+- History of diagnostic tests and results including but not limited to any response to sympathetic nerve blocks, results of general laboratory studies, EMG and nerve conduction studies, radiological examinations, including triple phase bone scan or thermography with autonomic stress testing, and tests of sudomotor functioning such as QSART. - ii.
 Prior Treatment Chronological review of medical records including previous medical evaluations and response to treatment interventions.
-In other words, what has been tried and which treatments have helped? - iii.
-Prior Surgery If the patient has had prior surgery specifically for the pain, he/she may be less likely to have a positive outcome. - iv Medications History of and current use of medications, including over the counter and herbal/dietary supplements to determine drug usage (or abuse) interactions and efficacy of treatment.
+In other words, what has been tried and what has been helpful? - iii.
+Prior Surgery If the patient has had prior surgery specifically for the pain, he/she may be less likely to have a positive outcome. - iv.
+History of and current use of medications, including over-the-counter and herbal/dietary supplements to determine drug usage (or abuse) interactions and efficacy of treatment.
 Drug allergies and other side effects experienced with previous or current medication therapy and adherence to currently prescribed medications should be documented.
 Ideally, this includes dosing schedules as reported by the patient or patient representative.
-Information should be checked against the Colorado Prescription Drug Monitoring Program (PDMP), offered by the Colorado Pharmacy Board. - v.
-Review of Systems Check List Determine if there is any interplay between the pain complaint and other medical conditions. - vi.
-Psychosocial Functioning Determine if any of the following are present: current symptoms of depression or anxiety; evidence of stressors in the workplace or at home; and past history of psychological problems.
-Other confounding psychosocial issues may be present, including the presence of psychiatric disease.
-Due to the high incidence of co-morbid problems in populations that develop chronic pain, it is recommended that patients diagnosed with chronic pain should be referred for a full psychosocial evaluation. - vii.
-Pre-existing Conditions Treatment of these conditions is appropriate when the pre-existing condition affects recovery from chronic pain. - viii.
-Family history pertaining to similar disorders.
+Information should be checked against the Colorado Prescription Drug Monitoring Program, offered by the Colorado Pharmacy Board. - v.
+Review of Systems Check List Determine if there is any interaction between the pain complaint and other medical conditions. - vi.
+Psychosocial Functioning Determine if any of the following are present: current symptoms of depression or anxiety; evidence of stressors in the workplace or at home; and past history of psychological problems or other confounding psychosocial issues may be present, such as the presence of psychiatric disease.
+Due to the high incidence of co-morbid problems in populations that develop chronic pain, it is recommended that patients diagnosed with CRPS be referred for a full psychosocial evaluation.
+All patients with CRPS have chronic pain and are likely to suffer psychosocial consequences.

-d.
+- vii.
+Pre-existing Conditions Treatment of these conditions is appropriate when the preexisting condition affects recovery from chronic pain. - viii.
+Family history pertaining to similar disorders d.
 Substance Use/Abuse:

 - i.
 Alcohol use. - ii.
-Smoking History and use of nicotine replacements. - History of current and prior prescription and street drug use or abuse. - iv.
-The use of caffeine or caffeine containing beverages.
+Smoking history and use of nicotine replacements. - iii.
+History of current and prior prescription and/or illicit drug use and abuse. - iv.
+The use of caffeine or caffeine-containing beverages. - v.

-v.
 Substance abuse information may be only fully obtainable from multiple sources over time.
 Patient self reports may be unreliable.
 Patient self reports should always be checked against medical records.